AddaxSoft/OSWindowsPrivEscalation/index.md

 In this section you will have the basic binaries to make your life a bit easier such as zip, unzip, wget, and the rest.
 These tools are meant to be used for local exploits or get other privilege-escalation scripts to do deeper scanning for you.

-## Unzip files
+## (De)compressing files
 Download the unzip binary for windows from [here](http://gnuwin32.sourceforge.net/packages/unzip.htm) Unzip it in your attacker host then serve /bin/unzip.exe via an http server to your target host

     unzip.exe -h &::#usage
     unzip.exe file.zip &::#extract

-## To zip files
-same as above, the only difference is the binaries, you can get them [here](http://gnuwin32.sourceforge.net/packages/zip.htm) zip also has a dependency file called bzip2.dll, which has to be in the same folder.
+For compression (or zip) follow the same steps as above, the only difference is the binaries, you can get them [here](http://gnuwin32.sourceforge.net/packages/zip.htm) zip has also a dependency file called bzip2.dll, which has to be in the same folder and can also be downloaded from the same link ^
 Once you have the binary and dependency dll on you can run:

     zip -h &::#for usage